-Computer-based methods are ubiquitous in energy policy making and policy advise.
-Practically all impact assessments of EU energy policies build strongly on computer models of the energy system, the Clean Energy Package being a recent example.
+Computer-based analysis is ubiquitous in energy policy making and policy advice: virtually all impact assessments of EU energy policies build strongly on computer models of the energy system, the Clean Energy Package being a recent example.
 The same is true for national and state-level policy-making – most major German energy policy decisions are grounded on computer models.
 Policies ranging from grid expansion to renewable portfolio standard and electricity market design are designed and evaluated based on electricity system models.
-Understanding such modelling techniques is a critical skill for energy policy makers and their advisers, probably more so than econometrics and other more traditional empirical methods.
+Understanding such modeling techniques is a critical skill for energy policy makers and their advisers, probably more so than econometrics and other more traditional empirical methods.

 This course is for 2nd year MIA and MPP students only.